 Sophie Meunier is Senior Research Scholar at the Princeton School of Public and International Affairs, Princeton University, and Co-Director of the EU Program at Princeton.
 She is the author of Trading Voices: The European Union in International Commercial Negotiations (Princeton University Press, 2005) and The French Challenge: Adapting to Globalization (Brookings Institution Press, 2001), winner of the 2002 France-Ameriques book award.
 She is also co-editor of several books on Europe and globalization, most recently Developments in French Politics 6 (Palgrave MacMillan 2020) and Speaking with a Single Voice: The EU as an Effective Actor in Global Governance?
 (Routledge, 2015).
 Meunier is Vice-Chair of the European Union Studies Association (2021-2023).
-Her current work deals with the politics of Foreign Direct Investment in Europe, notably Chinese investment.
+Her current work deals with the politics of investment screening mechanisms and the political challenges posed by Chinese direct investment in the European Union.
 She was made Chevalier des Palmes Academiques by the French Government.

 Senior Research Scholar